 Volunteer field assistant, Pig-tailed macaques, Peninsular Malaysia

-We are looking for field assistants for a long-term project investigating the migration patterns and behaviour of pig-tailed macaques (Macaca nemestrina).
+We are looking for field assistants for a long-term project investigating the behaviour of pig-tailed macaques (Macaca nemestrina).

 The study will be conducted in the Segari Melintang Forest Reserve, Perak, Peninsular Malaysia.
 The work of the field assistant will include radio-tracking and behavioural data collection on the macaques as well as faecal sample collection for hormone and genetic analyses.

 Bachelor in anthropology, biology, ecology or any other relevant field is required.